 If you fail to file your lawsuit before the deadline, you may lose your right to recover damages.
 An elite personal injury lawyer, like Boris Lavent, will make sure your claims are asserted on time.

-Reach Out to Our Miami Mall Injury Lawyer Today
+Reach Out to Our Miami, FL Premises Liability Law Firm Today

 If you have suffered an injury at a Miami mall or mall parking lot, do not wait.
 You may have a right to compensation to help offset financial losses, like medical bills and lost wages.
 Call our Miami, FL, law office today to schedule a free consultation.